 After working jobs to pay the bills, I landed a position at 22 with an iconic Australian women’s retailer in their head office.
 I still remember my interview.
-I walked through the hall where runner rails lined the walls with apparel and accessories, my fingers gliding along the fabrics.
-All I could think to myself was; how the hell did I land this?
-I spent 7 years working for that brand.
-I started as an admin assistant.
-Finished as a junior planner.
+I walked through the hall where runner rails lined the walls, my fingers gliding along the fabrics.
+I spent seven years working for that brand.
 I fell into something I was naturally good at.
 I was a planner by nature, now I was one by profession.
-Those 7 years were mostly life changing.
+Those seven years were mostly life changing.
 It’s where I found my tribe.
-The women I could count on in any given situation.
-The ones who would be there to catch me when I fell.
-Even though I loved the fashion industry, I always felt like somewhat of a fraud.
-I like fashion but I was never a slave to it.
-I couldn’t justify spending crazy amounts of money on clothing or accessories.
-I didn’t follow all the top designers.
-I felt like I just didn’t completely fit in.
-It didn’t fulfill me emotionally.
+The women I could count on in any given situation, the ones who would be there to catch me when I fell.
+And even though I loved the fashion industry, I always felt like somewhat of a fraud, like I didn’t completely fit in.
+It didn’t fulfil me emotionally.

 During the last few years of working there, I started a little newsletter called The Gossip Rag.
 It was originally shared amongst a few girls for a bit of a laugh.
-Very tongue-in-cheek.
-Celebrity gossip, current affairs, you know the stuff.
+Very tongue-in-cheek, celebrity gossip, current affairs, type stuff.
 It was fun and I felt at ease doing it.
-Then the CEO got wind of it and asked me to send it out to our office.
-I went from 7 readers to 90.
-I freaked the first time I sent it out.
-Held my breath.
-Waited.
+The CEO got wind of it and asked me to send it out to our office.
+I went from seven readers to ninety.
+I freaked the first time I sent it out, held my breath, waited.
 The response was overwhelming.
-Mostly people told me I was in the wrong profession.
-It was the first time I considered fashion not being my career and that thought excited me.
+Mostly people told me I was in the wrong profession and it was the first time I considered fashion not being my career and that thought excited me.